-Translated soul six times and life four times in the King James Version nehphesh, used referring to animals] of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your SOULS: [nehphesh, used referring to man] for it is the blood that makes an atonement for the SOUL [nehphesh, used referring] to man].
-Therefore I said unto the children of Israel, No SOUL [nehphesh, used referring to man] of vou shall eat blood...For it is the LIFE [soul-nehphesh, used referring to animals] of all flesh; the blood of it is for the LIFE [soul-nehphesh, used referring to animals] thereof; therefore I said unto the children of Israel, No SOUL [nehphesh, used referring to man] shall eat the blood of no manner of flesh: for the LIFE [soul-nehphesh, used referring to animals] of all flesh is the blood thereof: whosoever eats it shall be cut off.
-And every SOUL [nehphesh, used referring to man] that eats that which died of itself...he shall wash his clothes, and bath himself in water" In this passage, the King James Version translated the same word "soul" six times when it used referring to man and "life" four times when it used referring to animals.
-Can anyone not see how the translators picked when they wanted "nehphesh" to be "soul" and when they wanted "nehphesh" to be "life"?
+"I will even set my face against that SOUL (person-nehphesh, used referring to man) that eats blood, and will cut him off from among his people.
+For the LIFE (soulnehphesh, used referring to animals) of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your SOULS: (nehphesh, used referring to man) for it is the blood that makes an atonement for the SOUL (nehphesh, used referring to man).
+Therefore I said unto the children of Israel, no SOUL (nehphesh, used referring to man) of you shall eat blood...For it is the LIFE (soul-nehphesh, used referring to animals) of all flesh; the blood of it is for the LIFE (soul-nehphesh, used referring to animals) thereof; therefore I said unto the children of Israel, no SOUL (nehphesh, used referring to man) shall eat the blood of no manner of flesh: for the LIFE (soul-nehphesh, used referring to animals) of all flesh is the blood thereof: whosoever eats it shall be cut off.
+And every SOUL (nehphesh, used referring to man) that eats that which died of itself...he shall wash his clothes, and bath himself in water" In this passage, the King James Version translated the same word "soul" six times when it used referring to man, and "life" four times when it used referring to animals.
+Can anyone not see how the translators picked when they wanted "nehphesh" to be "soul," and when they wanted "nehphesh" to be "life"?
 They could not let an immortal soul be in the blood nor could they let animals have an immortal soul.
 Their theology said a man had to have a soul, but an animal could not, and they were not willing that their reader see that the word "nehphesh" is used referring to both, and that both do not have a soul but are a soul.
+The vanishing use of soul in Leviticus 17:10-15.